7 A general approach to doing statistical analyses

 Figure 7.1: Simple example of a theoretical model of plant growth.

-4. Fit the data to the theoretical model in order to estimate the values (“coefficients”) of the model parameters as well as the uncertainty in those values.
+4. Fit the data to the model to estimate the values (coefficients) of the model, such as the intercept, slope, and uncertainty (error).

-5. Extract the values and their uncertainty from the model and present them in relation to your research questions.
+5. Extract and present the values in relation to your research questions.

 graph TD